plumed/tuto-trieste-instructions/README.md

 For the tutorial you will beed the following software to be installed:

+- C++ compiler (gcc, clang, or intel).
+- Git.
+- Cmake.
+- Gawk.
 - Libmatheval.
 - MPI library (either openmpi or mpich).
-- Gnuplot to plot data files..
+- Gnuplot to plot data files.
 - VMD to visualize the trajectories.
 - PLUMED from master branch of github repository, updated when the tutorial starts
 - GROMACS 5.1 patched with PLUMED using `patch -p --runtime`, so that PLUMED can be updated easily.